mohan-333/mongodb_assignment/README.md

 ## Usage

+1. **Unzip the data folder sample_mflix**: It contains all the data we need to work on.

-1. **Connecting to MongoDB**: The server establishes a connection to MongoDB using the `mongoConnect.py` file.
+2. **Connecting to MongoDB**: The server establishes a connection to MongoDB using the `mongoConnect.py` file.

-2. **Inserting Data**: Data insertion is facilitated through the `insertData.py` file.
+3. **Inserting Data**: Data insertion is facilitated through the `insertData.py` file.

-3. **Executing Queries**: The main functionality of the server involves executing various queries on MongoDB collections.
+4. **Executing Queries**: The main functionality of the server involves executing various queries on MongoDB collections.
 This is achieved through functions defined in files such as `fourA.py`, `fourB.py`, and `fourC.py`.

 ## Running the Server